ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 # Discovery Using Resolver IP Addresses {#bootstrapping}

-When a DNS client is configured with an Unencrypted Resolver IP address, it SHOULD query the resolver for SVCB records for the name "resolver.arpa" before making other queries.
+When a DNS client is configured with an Unencrypted DNS Resolver IP address, it SHOULD query the resolver for SVCB records for the name "resolver.arpa" before making other queries.
 Specifically, the client issues a query for `_dns.resolver.arpa` with the SVCB resource record type (64)